Retirement planning: how to prepare for your retirement

 2. Set your retirement goals

 Now it’s time to think about what you want retirement to look like.
 Consider what age you want to retire at and what you want your lifestyle to be like when you are retiring.
 Where do you want to retire?
 Who will you have to support along with yourself once you do retire?
-These are just a few questions you need to consider when defining your retirement goals.
+These are just two of many questions you need to consider when defining your retirement goals.

 3. Calculate your retirement needs